snieto/Crypto-Exchange-Rates/crypto-exchange-rates/readme.txt

 - One shows info.
 Example:  [cryptoexchange base="BTC" quote="USD"]
 - The other renders a form to make exchange calculations [cryptoexchange_form]

+There is also a widget to show the rate info.

+And there is an url to access to the rate in case a JS development with ajax is needed (this is just to show how to make url rewrite in WP):
+/getExchangeRate/BTC/USD/ or /getExchangeRate/BTC/EUR/

 == Installation ==